 Weight and Maneuverability

 A too-heavy vacuum is tough to maneuver, especially on thick carpeting.
 Stick and handheld vacuums, which typically weigh under 10 pounds (some as little as 4 pounds), are easy to maneuver.
-Upright vacuums weigh between 12 and 18 pounds on average, while canister models typically weigh between 8 and 18 pounds.
+Upright vacuums weigh between 12 and 18 pounds on average, while canister models typically weigh between 8 and 22 pounds.
 If choosing an upright or canister model, look for one with larger wheels for greater maneuverability on thick carpets.
 Small wheels can have trouble rolling across thick carpet fibers.

-Additional features can help a vacuum deep-clean thick carpets.
-Common features include beater bars, height-adjustable heads, variable suction settings, and a range of brush attachments.
+Additional features can help a vacuum deep clean thick carpets.
+Common features include beater bars, height-adjustable heads, variable-suction settings, and a range of brush attachments.

 - Beater bars: A beater bar is a rotating brush that ruffles carpet fibers to loosen dust and dirt.
 This feature works well on low- and medium-pile carpets but can tangle some thicker and longer fibers.
-Some vacuums have specially designed tangle-free beater brushes that are designed for thicker carpets.
+Some vacuums have tangle-free beater brushes that are specially designed for thicker carpets.
 Others have height-adjustable heads to adjust the bar further from long carpet fibers.
 Another option is to use a vacuum that allows you to switch off or remove the beater bar.

 - Height-adjustable heads: If you choose a vacuum with a beater bar, consider one with a height-adjustable head.
 These designs allow the vacuum head (which holds the beater bar) to adjust for different carpet heights.
 This feature can prevent the beater bar from catching or tangling in thick carpets.

-- Variable suction settings: Powerful suction is a double-edged sword.
+- Variable-suction settings: Powerful suction is a double-edged sword.
 While it will help suck up grime, it can also cause a vacuum to get stuck in thick carpeting.
 An adjustable suction setting is a wise choice for multisurface homes.
 Use higher suction on hard flooring and low-pile carpets and lower suction on high-pile carpets to avoid getting stuck in place.